 Foundations of Diversity and Inclusion seminars

 The seminars tackle tough questions involving culture, identity, and responsive teaching in a friendly, non-threatening environment.
-All seminars will be held in the Instructional Technology & Development Center.
-Spring seminars include:
+All seminars will be held in Milner Library, room 213C.
+Fall seminars include:

 Series facilitator Mayuko Nakamura said the workshops allow people to explore the concepts of diversity and inclusion in a safe environment.
 “It’s a place where participants don’t have to worry about saying wrong things or asking questions that may offend others,” she said.
 “Research shows people have anxiety talking about these topics and often avoid deep conversation.
 The hope is that this series helps the participants feel more comfortable talking about diversity topics as well as working more efficiently with students of color and from minority backgrounds.”